By Cheryl Lock

 Other things to consider include:

 - Toys: most rabbits enjoy spending time with their people, so supervised playtime with your rabbit outside of its cage is recommended as often as possible.
-Rabbits love playing with almost any kind of toy, but should be given ones that are safe to hide in or chew on (like empty paper towel and toilet paper rolls).
+Rabbits love playing with almost any kind of toy, but should be given rabbit toys that are safe to hide in or chew on (like empty paper towel and toilet paper rolls).
 Rabbits can also play with hard, plastic cat toys that can’t easily be ingested and that can be rolled or tossed at them, or other toys that can be hung from their cage for reaching or swatting.

 - Handling: remember that rabbits can be skittish (especially if they are small), so you’ll need to handle your rabbit with care.
 Some rabbits don’t like to be held at all and would much prefer their freedom to roam around on their own, although a gentle pat or scratch from time-to-time is usually welcome.
 If you do pick up your bunny, be sure to hold it close to your body and support its hind end well, as rabbits like to kick and can easily break their backs if their back ends are not supported.